JiNova/team_hackerman/README.md

 ```

-We can see where our injection is being written to after strcopy.
+We can see where our injection is being written to after `strcpy`.
 In our case it is at 0x7fffffffd460.

 ```
 (gdb) disass echo_msg